Oh, is that snow outside? Winter must be right around the corner.

 3) Wash & Upgrade Bedding

-Although bed bugs are most prominent in warm weather months, that doesn’t mean people shouldn’t keep their bed sheets clean, in the off months.
+Although bed bugs are most prominent in warm weather months, that doesn’t mean you shouldn’t keep your bed sheets clean, in the off months.

 Keeping your bedding clean during the winter months will make sure you’re not rolling around itchy pet hair, accumulated dust, or pollen spores tracked in from outdoors.
 Be sure to wash bedding and towels at least weekly to keep dust mites under control.